butteronarchbtw/acme-linux/README.md

 # Gentoo

-here is an example ebuild i use on gentoo to install acme system wide
+here is an example ebuild i use on gentoo to install acme system-wide

 ```ebuild
 EAPI=8